MacarenaCarreno/dataStructures/README.md

-# dataStructures
+# Summary

-I created this repo as a summary for data structures.
+I created this repo as a summary for data structures and exercises that I have been practicing for technical interviews preparation.

+If you have any comments or another point of view feel free to contact me!.

+Best,
+Maca

 # Linked List